creativescala/krop/docs/src/pages/model/sqlite.md

 Sqlite.create(dbFile, Sqlite.config.empty)
 ```

-The value returned by `Sqlite.create` is a Cats Effect [Resource][resource].
+The value returned by `Sqlite.create` is a Cats Effect [Resource][resource] containing a @:api(krop.sqlite.Transactor).
 This means that nothing actually happens until we `use` the `Resource`, with code like the following.

 ```scala
 db.use { xa =>